Tony Holohan pours cold water on Christmas travel hopes

 However, foreign ministers subsequently agreed that individual countries could continue to impose their own restrictions on those from orange and red zones.

-Dr Holohan pointed out that virus transmission was out of control in many EU countries, adding that many could get “redder and redder” in coming weeks.
+Dr Holohan said virus transmission was out of control in many EU countries, adding that many could get “redder and redder” in coming weeks.

-Dr Hololan also argued that negative Covid test results on their own would not provide sufficient safeguards against the risks associated with international travel.
+Dr Holohan also said negative Covid test results on their own would not provide sufficient safeguards against the risks associated with international travel.

 “Our experts and many of their counterparts internationally consider that, should testing of asymptomatic passengers be introduced, a five- to seven-day period of restricted movement, with a symptom check and test on day five, is the most efficient means of containing importation of the virus,” he told the committee in his opening statement.